virtual-labs/ph3-exp-template/storyboard/README.md

 ### 1. Story Outline:

-Describe outline Here ( guide : The proposer should first draft the story outline for the proposed outline.
+Describe outline here ( guide : The proposer should first draft the story outline for the proposed outline.
 This could be 2 or 3 paragraphs.)

 ### 2. Story: